openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhtd_0_0.md

 Maximum Power auto off
 Set value means Maximum Power Consumption (0 - 15000) in watts (W), when relays are turned off according to parameters no. 111 and 112.
 Available configuration parameters (data type is 2 Bytes DEC
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 15000 -:

 | Value  | Description |
 |--------|-------------|